neomaxzero/blog/src/posts/add-disqus-to-your-react-app-in-a-glance.md

 export default Comments
 ```

-But, this didn't work out of the box.
+This didn't work out of the box.
 Every time the client side routing was switching components it was behaving quite awful.
 Also, I was adding a new script everytime the component was mounting.

-Yes, I know it was waaay to mvp.
+Yes, I know it was way to MVP.
 But it worked, 2 out 10 times :P

-Second tried was using the npm module [disqus-react](https://github.com/disqus/disqus-react) that disqus provides but I was skeptical of how would this be much different from the web approach and if you look at the code...
+Second try was using the official npm module [disqus-react](https://github.com/disqus/disqus-react) but I was skeptical of how would this be much different from the web approach and if you look at the code: It isn't.

 ```javascript
 // file: https://github.com/disqus/disqus-react/blob/master/src/DiscussionEmbed.jsx